-The majority of the adolescents in many developing and developed countries initiate their sexual activity before the age of 18

-Meanwhile. according convention on the rights of the child, a person with an age of < 18 years is considered a child.
+The majority of the adolescents in many developing and developed countries initiate their sexual activity before the age of 18 years.
+Meanwhile, according to the convention on the rights of the child, a person with an age of < 18 years is considered a child.
 The possibility of forced and unwanted initiation of sexual activity is higher in the females, compared to that in the males (6).